Hackerjedi666/CybersecNotes/oswe/javascript.md

 ## Hoisting
 Like i said along with the global object and this, the execution context also creates a memory space for variables and fuctions and this is also called hoisting.

+## Scope
+Where a variable is available in your code.

+## Asynchronous callbacks
+it just simply means more than one at a time.